Determination of Alcohol content in Beer

 Test type: End Point.

-Time testing: one test 6 minutes.
+Time testing: 6 minutes.

 Are possible test sessions with several samples, up to 16 tests for CDR BeerLab® and 3 tests for CDR BeerLab® Junior.

 Samples were analysed for Alcohol using both the CDR BeerLab® and the UKAS accredited gas chromatography (GC) method (Campden BRI Method AM/0 18 based on IOB Methods of Analysis, 1997, 9.10).